 These sensors have little chips in them and while they're not that delicate, they do need to be handled properly.
-Be careful of static electricity when handling them and make sure the power supply is connected up correctly and is between 2.7 and 5.5V DC - so don't try to use a 9V battery!
+Be careful of static electricity when handling them and make sure the power supply is connected up correctly and is between 2.7 and 5.5V DC - so don't try to use a 9V battery.

-They come in a "TO-92" package which means the chip is housed in a plastic hemicylinder with three legs.
-The legs can be bent easily to allow the sensor to be plugged into a breadboard.
-You can also solder to the pins to connect long wires.
+They come in a "TO-92" package which means the chip is housed in a plastic hemi-cylinder with three legs.
+The legs can be bent easily to allow the sensor to be plugged into a breadboard..